-Monday, August 12, is the deadline for proposals for 20-minute presentations.
+Monday, August 18, is the deadline for proposals for 20-minute presentations.
 All you need is a title and an abstract of 150 to 300 words.
 Send it via e-mail to Executive Secretary Allan Metcalf at firstname.lastname@example.org.

-This year a poster session will be available.
+This year a poster session will again be available.
 If you prefer to present at a poster session, please say so with your proposal.

 Presenters must be current members of the American Dialect Society.

 Audio-visual equipment: An LCD projector with sound will be available for all presentations, along with a microphone.
 If you will need other equipment, please say so when you send your proposal.